Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-According to the dashboard clock, Robert broke the silence approximately four minutes after leaving the Plunj Drain Cleaner Arena, "I have a lot of questions."
+According to the dashboard clock, Robert broke the silence approximately four minutes after peeling out of the Plunj Drain Cleaner Arena parking lot.

 Too much had happened all at once.
-Twelve hours ago, she was at the Party Girl compound watching one of Party Girl's li'l dreamerz, with a zed, take a sledgehammer to an insufficiently cherry red convertible.
+Twelve hours ago, she was at the Party Girl compound watching one of Party Girl's Li'l Dreamerz--with a zed--take a sledgehammer to an insufficiently cherry red convertible.
 Since then, she had been thrown through office equipment, had a tooth kicked down her throat, been bitten twice by her stalker, gotten lost in a pitch-black maintenance crawlspace, located two different booby-traps near her home, and borrowed a cat.

-Robert seemed to understand and nodded.
+Robert nodded.
 "Just a few questions, then."

-A guilty look crossed her best friend's unshaven face.
+A guilty look crossed her best friend's face.
 "I'll keep it to two.
 We'll get to the rest someday.
 Most important: Do you need to go to the hospital?"

-"The superlative form is actually right in this case.
-I was comparing that question's importance to the aforementioned 'lot of questions,'" counter-corrected Robert.
+"The superlative form is actually right in this case, since I was comparing that question's importance to the aforementioned 'lot' of questions," counter-corrected Robert.

 Alicia smiled and nodded; it was an unforced error, but she was still ahead overall on points.
 She looked herself over.
-With a sigh, the former hockey player had to admit she was out of her depth on this one.
+With a sigh, she had to admit she was out of her depth on this one.
 "Yeah, I think so."

 "Okay, so-" Robert froze as he chewed over that answer again.
 "Hold on.
 You shouldn't stay there, either!"